IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 "/DocumentReference?patient:missing=true&category=urn:oid:1.3.6.1.4.1.19376.1.2.6.1&#x7c;REPORTS&facility=geriatricWard&event=A,B,C,D")

-#### 1:54.4.2.6 Use Case \#6: Document Subscription for Mobile Device in XDS on FHIR Environment with document update
+#### 1:54.4.2.6 Use Case \#6: Document Subscription for Mobile Device in XDS on FHIR Environment with document metadata update

-The availability of an updated document for a Patient shared in an XDS on FHIR infrastructure is notified in a personal mobile device.
+The availability of an updated metadata document for a Patient, shared in an XDS on FHIR infrastructure, is notified in a personal mobile device.

-##### 1:54.4.2.6.1 Document Subscription for Mobile Device in XDS on FHIR Environment with document update Use Case Description
+##### 1:54.4.2.6.1 Document Subscription for Mobile Device in XDS on FHIR Environment with document metadata update Use Case Description

-Mr. XXX
+Ms. Fox uses an app on her phone to consult her diagnostic reports, emitted after doctor visits or diagnostics exams.
+After one radiographic exam, a report has been produced but the doctor that produced the report wanted to have a consultation with a specialist before letting it visible to the patient.
+So that, after the consultation of the report by the specialist and sure that there are no further issues, the report lets be visible to the patient.
+Thus, Ms. Fox receives the notification on her app and consults the reports.

-##### 1:54.4.2.6.2 Document Subscription for Mobile Device in XDS on FHIR Environment with document update Process Flow
+##### 1:54.4.2.6.2 Document Subscription for Mobile Device in XDS on FHIR Environment with document metadata update Process Flow

 <figure>
 {%include usecase6-processflow.svg%}
-<figcaption><b>1:54.4.2.6.2-1: Document Subscription for Mobile Device in XDS on FHIR Environment with document update in DSUBm</b></figcaption>
+<figcaption><b>1:54.4.2.6.2-1: Document Subscription for Mobile Device in XDS on FHIR Environment with document metadata update in DSUBm</b></figcaption>
 </figure>
 <br clear="all">